kuutsav/information-retrieval/README.md

 * 8 - Unsupervised training of SBERT - SimCSE [[Notebook](./8_unsupervised_training_simcse.ipynb)]

-    We will implement SimCSE, a simple contrastive learning framework that works with both unlabeled and labeled data.
+    We will look into SimCSE, a simple contrastive learning framework that works with both unlabeled and labeled data.

+* 9 - Unsupervised training of SBERT - GPL [[Notebook](./9_unsupervised_training_gpl.ipynb)]

+    We will look into GPL, Generative Pseudo Labeling for Unsupervised Domain Adaptation of Dense Retrieval.

+## Roadmap

+- Approximate Nearest Neighbor techniques
+- Vector databases

 ## Requirements